-I spent a month around the New Year struggling with insomnia.
-I couldn’t sleep at all, not at night or during the day.
+I spent a month in the New Year struggling with insomnia.
+There was no sleep at all, not at night or during the day.
 I’d lay down and toss and turn all night.

 After 48 hours of not sleeping, I went to see my doctor.

 She did help me with sleep medication, but the struggle for sleep for over a month caused some other health problems.
 My anxiety kicked in because I didn’t think I would be able to fall asleep without the sleep medication.

 All I can say is I have taken sleep for granted in the past.
 It’s a huge blessing to be able to sleep at night.

 Are you struggling with something right now?
 I pray you’re not, but somehow I know something is making life difficult right now, or it was yesterday, or it will be.

 Because God tells us life will be difficult.

 Christianity lived to the fullest involves struggle. ~Matt Nelson

 I don’t know about you, but acknowledging this is a real downer.
 I dislike difficult, hard things and pain, and I can’t bring myself to roll out the welcome mat and invite them in.
 Nor am I excited they have graced me with their presence.

 Who embraces difficulty?